The former Barbary Coast and Bill’s Gamblin’ Hall underwent a $185 million transformation to become what we know to be Cromwell today.

 Things To Do Near Cromwell

-Given the resort’s location in the middle of the Las Vegas Strip, there are plenty of things to do near Cromwell.
+Given the resort’s location in the middle of the Las Vegas Strip, there’s no shortage of things to do and see.

 Clearly, if you plan to stay at Cromwell, you’ll have no shortage of things to do both at the resort, and nearby.
 Have a great stay in Las Vegas, and win big!